Responding to Copyright Cease and Desist Letters

 Whether you’ve received a cease and desist letter alleging copyright infringement, trademark infringement, patent infringement, or any other type of intellectual property violation, you need to speak with a qualified attorney immediately.
 The Los Angeles copyright lawyers at Tauler Smith LLP understand the nuances of IP law, and we have experience dealing with copyright trolls.
 We are prepared to help you draft a strong response to the copyright cease and desist letter.

-Call the Tauler Smith legal team today at 310-590-3927 or submit the contact form below.
+Call the Tauler Smith legal team today at 310-590-3927 or submit the online contact form.